piotrpiekos/adaptive-printer/README.md

 All scripts are called from the main project directory.

-The zipped dataset is in the repository.
-However, after cloning it has to be unzipped
+The dataset is uploaded on the external storage.
+To download it and unzip use the `get_data.sh` script

 ```
-unzip data/compressed/dataset.zip -d data/
+bash get_data.sh
 ```

 To reproduce the results run